Revenge porn: Criminal prosecutions

 Casey Meyering, the operator of revenge porn website WinByState, was arrested in Oklahoma in 2014 and extradited to Napa County.
 Meyering's website invited users to submit nude photos of ex-girlfriends and other women, with the photos categorized by state.
 He would then make the women featured on his website pay $250 to have their photos taken down.
 There were about 400 images of California women on the website, including at least one in Napa Valley, where California Attorney General Kamala Harris had filed the case.
 After originally pleading not guilty, on 8 May 2015, the 28-year-old man pleaded no contest to one count of extortion, three counts of attempted extortion, and one count of conspiracy.
 He was sentenced to three years' imprisonment as of early June 2015.

+In August 2023, a jury in Harris County, Texas, returned a $1.2 billion verdict on behalf of a woman identified as "D.L." or "Jane Doe" in court filings.
+The unanimous verdict found that Marques Jamal Jackson had distributed revenge porn in violation of the Texas' revenge porn law.
+The verdict included $200 million in compensatory damages and $1 billion in punitive damages.
+According to the lawsuit, Jackson posted images of his former girlfriend on social media platforms and websites, including a pornography site, and in a public Dropbox folder.
+He created fake social media pages and email accounts to share the material with her family, friends and co-workers and sent them a link to the Dropbox folder.
+He also tagged her employer and personal gym on social media posts.

 Tort and privacy law

 States without specific laws about revenge porn have seen lawsuits alleging invasion of privacy, public disclosure of private fact and intentional infliction of emotional distress against the individuals who uploaded the images.
 Forty states, including California, New Jersey, and New York, have anti-cyberharassment laws that may be applicable to cases of revenge porn.

 In February 2014, a US$500,000 settlement was awarded to a Texas woman who brought suit against her ex-boyfriend for posting video and photos of her on the Internet.
 The state did not have a specific "revenge porn" law at the time of the lawsuit.
 California has a private right of action in tort for acts of revenge pornography within the civil code, as well as a specific criminal statute punishing revenge pornography as an invasion of privacy.